kierstenruff/RUFF_KING_Grammars_of_IDRs_using_NARDINI-/README.md

 ## GIN Resource

-The GIN resource inlcudes molecular grammar analyses of all 24,508 predicted human IDR of length ≥ 30.
+The GIN resource includes molecular grammar analyses of all 24,508 predicted human IDR of length ≥ 30.
 Here, molecular grammar refers to the non-random amino acid composition and the non-random patterning of distinct pairs of amino acid types with respect to one another.
 Molecular grammars for each IDR are reported as a 90-feature z-score vector (ZSV).
 These ZSVs were utilized to cluster the human IDRome into 30 distinct grammar clusters which we refer to as GIN clusters.